MackenzieBerliner-Glasser/alc-student-es6-practice/README.md

 ### Var vs Const vs Let:

-Brief overviews of `var` before ES6 as well as advantages and disadvantages.
+Brief overview of `var` before ES6 as well as advantages and disadvantages.
 Also includes when and why we use `const` vs `let` and their intricacies.

+### Template Strings

+Overview of syntactic sugar that allows for nice string interpolation.

 ### Array Methods:
 - `arr.forEach`